rachit3014/TriveousAssignment/README.md

 # Cart - API endpoints related to cart

 ## To add a product in cart:http://localhost:8000/cart/addcart
+- To add a product in cart we have pass the data in body product id and quantity
 ![Screenshot (279)](https://github.com/rachit3014/TriveousAssignment/assets/84663169/c95de4cb-0032-4147-a812-24576548e7d7)

 ## To get details of cart:http://localhost:8000/cart/cartitem